Quebec Arrima Invitation History (PSTQ)

 MIFI sometimes runs multiple distinct invitation exercises within a single round date — for example, one targeting national general candidates and another targeting priority sectors or regional candidates.
 Each exercise has its own cutoff score, criteria, and invitation count.
 The table preserves every exercise as a separate row so each rule set is visible.

-Why do some rows show "n/a" for invitations?
+Why do some rows show "n/a"?

 Where does this data come from?